magnumnighthawk/docker-hello-world/README.md

 # docker-hello-world
-Docker hello world setup for a flash app
+Docker hello world setup for a flask app